NoahPotischman/ChatGPTBrowserHighlight/README.md

 ## Things to note
 1. Please note that a paid openai account is required to use this, because otherwise your API key will be unable to request responses
 2. This program communicates with gpt-3.5-turbo
+3. CURRENTLY NOT WORKING IN GOOGLE DOCS.
+FIXING SOON.

 ## Features